kevin-d-omara/Space_Attack/README.md

 3b) Graphics 2 - Create independent graphics file containing animation subroutines, each of which is 3 "frames" long

 ###Conclusion
-  This project has taught me a tremendous amount of information about programming techniques and possibilities.
-It broadened my skillset to include parallel programming and compiling of multiple source files, and also challenged me at every turn.
-Ultimately this project remains a work in progress which I will tackle during my free time.
+  I've learned a tremendous amount about programming techniques and possibilities.
+It added parallel programming and compiling of multiple source files to my skill set.
+Space Attack remains a work in progress waiting for more of my free time.

 ##Screenshots